 When you complete a quest, you’ll be rewarded with cash, items, or both, and your reputation with a particular trader will increase, leading to better prices all round.
 Over time, as your reputation with traders improves, you’ll unlock better gear to purchase for raids.

 Every player has access to a secure container during a PMC raid that will allow you to keep items you’ve found, even if you die.
 The size of your secure container will differ depending on the edition of the game you’ve bought.
 The smallest is 2×2 while the largest is 3×3.
 You can upgrade these as you progress, but they’re very much late game buys due to their price points.

 When you’re in raid and you find an expensive looking item or a marked key, stick it in your secure container to keep it safe.

 Bring only what you need to a raid

 When you boot up the game for the first time, you’ll be given PACA armour.
-Since it’s a level two vest, it won’t do much to keep you alive, but it’s better than nothing to kick you off.
-Once you get the hang of things, make sure to look up the heiracy of things like armour, helmets, and ammunition, so that when you’re actually out and about you’re less at risk of dying to a single round.
+Since it’s a level two vest, it won’t do much to keep you alive, but it’s better than nothing to kick your raids off.
+Once you get the hang of things, make sure to look up the hierarchy of things like armour, helmets, and ammunition, so that when you’re actually out and about you’re less at risk of dying to a single round.